-The inside of the 2012 Mitsubishi i isn't all electric-car flash with informational screens to show energy flow or how efficiently the car is being driven.
-Instead, the i looks more like a conventional gasoline-powered car.
+The inside of the 2014 Mitsubishi i-MiEV isn't all electric-car flash with informational screens to show energy flow or how efficiently the car is being driven.
+Instead, the look is more like a conventional gasoline-powered car.
 It uses a regular key, has a regular-looking gas gauge indicating how much "fuel" you have left in your theoretical tank and a regular-looking gear selector.
-The cabin climate is adjusted through regular-looking knobs on the center stack.
-If someone didn't know the Mitsu i hatchback was an electric vehicle, sitting inside one wouldn't convince them otherwise.
-The only features that might draw some attention are the flip-down cupholders located beneath two air vents on the dash.
-Although practical, they're sized more for drinks befitting a trip across the city rather than road trip-worthy Big Gulps.
+The seats are hard and without much support, rear-seat legroom is minimal and when it gets cold, Mitsubishi advises using the seat heater over the electricity sucking in-cabin heater.Exterior

-There's no denying that the 2012 Mitsubishi i has a unique look.
+There's no denying that the 2014 Mitsubishi i-MiEV has a unique look.
 With its engine positioned in the rear of the vehicle, this small electro-runner has no need for a long hood.
-As a result, it sports compact front and rear dimensions and a high roofline - giving it a somewhat jelly-bean-like silhouette.
-Large windows serve to further cartoonize the i hatchback's distinct dimensions, but they also give the driver a good view of the road - always welcome when darting in and out of city traffic (and avoiding bicycle messengers).
+As a result, it sports compact front and rear dimensions and a high roofline – giving it a somewhat jelly-bean-like silhouette.
+Large windows serve to further cartoonize the i-MiEV hatchback's distinct dimensions, but they also give the driver a good view of the road – always welcome when darting in and out of city traffic (and avoiding bicycle messengers).

-The electric heart of the 2012 Mitsubishi i isn't under the hood - it's behind the rear seat.
+The electric heart of the 2014 Mitsubishi i-MiEV isn't under the hood – it's behind the rear seat.
 Comprised of an electric motor, a fixed reduction gear transmission and a 16 kWh lithium-ion battery (with an 8-year, 100,000-mile limited warranty), this powertrain delivers 66 horsepower and 145 lb-ft of torque to the Mitsu's rear wheels.
 It can go up to 80 mph, so short freeway jaunts are very doable, provided you have enough charge in the battery.
-On a regular 120-volt home outlet, a full charge for the i will take 22.5 hours.
+On a regular 120-volt home outlet, a full charge for the i-MiEV will take 22.5 hours.
 On a 240-volt outlet, about seven hours.
-A public quick-charging station - which aren't a common sight just yet outside of major cities - will charge the battery to 80% in a matter of 30 minutes.
+A public quick-charging station – not a common sight just yet outside of major cities – will charge the battery to 80% in a matter of 30 minutes.

 AC synchronous permanent magnetic motor